chtrembl/azure-cloud/petstore/12-configure-petstore-automation-testing/README.md

 On any changes to petstore/petstoreautomation/* this pipeline will execute, we will also configure it to execute "Trigger" during CI/CD as well.
 Essentially this pipeline just executes our Maven package which runs our Automation suite.

 Update https://github.com/chtrembl/azure-cloud/blob/main/manifests/azure-petstoreservice-ci-cd-to-aks-pipeline.yml to include the Trigger task.
-You can use the (fork/clone) or Create one by searching for the Trigger task.
+You can use the (fork/clone) or create one by searching for the Trigger task.
+This task will contain the service connection that was previously created and the meta data (project/build/manifest/branch) needed to execute during the CI/CD Application Build.

 You should see something similar to the below image: